bstaber/rustineers/book/src/simple_optimizers/traits/momentum.md

 {{#include ../../../../crates/simple_optimizers_traits/src/optimizers.rs:impl_optimizer_momentum_step}}
 ```

+The internal state of the velocity is updated as well, which is possible because we pass a mutable reference `&self`.
 At this point, we've defined two optimizers using structs and a shared trait.
 To complete the module, we define a training loop that uses any optimizer implementing the trait.